 PIKA offers a calendar of paddling trips starting with the ever-popular Polar Bear Paddle on January 1st and continuing through the entire year.
-Trips range from day paddles on Lower Mainland lakes, rivers, and inlets to longer trips of 3 to 14 days in areas like the Broken Group Islands, Gulf Islands, Sunshine Coast, God’s Pocket, Central Coast, Broughton Archipelago and other wilderness areas of interest.
+Trips range from day paddles on Lower Mainland lakes, rivers, and inlets to longer trips of 3 to 14 days in areas such as the Broken Group Islands, Gulf Islands, Sunshine Coast, God’s Pocket, Central Coast, Broughton Archipelago and other wilderness areas of interest.

 For a look at our calendar, see Trips.

 Becoming a member

-Monthly meetings are held a 7:30 p.m. on the 2nd Wednesday of each month, September to May.
+Meetings are held at 7:30 p.m. on the 2nd Wednesday of each month, September to May.
 Each meeting includes a presentation or a learning activity.
 In June, we hold a club paddle and picnic.

 Location: Harmsworth Hall, 7170 232nd Street, Langley, BC. (at the 232nd Street exit just south of Highway #1, across from the Chevron gas station).